manuelp/manuelp.github.io/_posts/2012-10-26-learning-faster.markdown

 categories: learning
 ---

 Learning fast, and being able to master concepts and techniques is more important that ever nowadays in the "information age".
 Learning something *deeply* and mastering it to the point of having an *intuition* about it is very important in every field.
-The point is developing *knowledge and skills*, not only dry informations.
+The point is developing *knowledge and skills*, not only being able to reharse dry informations.

 But what we could do about this? *Learning to learn* is underrated, but very important.
-Here I summarize my understanding of a [guest post](http://calnewport.com/blog/2012/10/26/mastering-linear-algebra-in-10-days-astounding-experiments-in-ultra-learning/) by [Scott Young](http://www.scotthyoung.com/) on [Study Hacks](http://calnewport.com/blog/) by Cal Newport.
+Here I summarize my understanding of a [guest post](http://calnewport.com/blog/2012/10/26/mastering-linear-algebra-in-10-days-astounding-experiments-in-ultra-learning/) by [Scott Young](http://www.scotthyoung.com/) on [Study Hacks](http://calnewport.com/blog/), a very interesting blog written by Cal Newport.
 This guy (Scott), completed the 4-year MIT computer science curriculum in just 12 months...
 So I suppose he has some good tips to share on this.

 # The Drilldown Method